RandomNinjaAtk/arr-scripts/lidarr/readme.md

 3. Start your container and wait for the application to load
 4. Optional: Customize the configuration by modifying the following file `/config/extended.conf`
 5. Restart the container

-## Uninstallation/Removal
-1. Remove the 2 added volumes and delete the contents `/custom-services.d` and `/custom-cont-init.d`
-2. Delete the `/config/extended.conf` file
-3. Delete the `/config/extended` folder and it's contents
-4. Remove any Arr app customizations manually.

 ## Updating

 Updating is a bit more combersum.
 To update, do the following: